GooseyMcGoosington/GooseProjects/index.md

 -7 \\ 3 \\ 8
 \end{bmatrix}
 \qquad

 \|B - A\| = \sqrt{(-7 - 12)^2 + (3 - 7)^2 + (8 - 5)^2} \approx 19.65
 $$
-This is known as the Pythagorean Theorem which is used to get distance in Euclidean Geometry.
+<p>This is known as the Pythagorean Theorem which is used to get distance in Euclidean Geometry.
 Transforming a point (essentially rotating around a pivot) is easily done.
-As we will be going for a simpler 3D engine we will use XY coordinates only.
+As we will be going for a simpler 3D engine we will use XY coordinates only.</p>
 $$
 yaw = 35.00°
 \\[10pt]